 Faculty Appointments & Review — Lecturer Positions

 Instructional track faculty positions are academic-year, renewable faculty appointments, with summer session appointment possible on the same basis as for other faculty.
-Although an individual's appointment as an Instructional track faculty member may be renewed, University policy requires that the appointment be made for one academic year at a time.
-Fringe benefits are provided in accordance with University rules for appointments of 50% or more.
+Although an individual's appointment as an Instructional track faculty member may be renewed, Fringe benefits are provided in accordance with University rules for appointments of 50% or more.
 The number of Instructional track appointments in the College will remain small.

 An Instructional track position in the College of Liberal Arts & Sciences generally meets the following conditions:

 - the research expectations that exist for tenure-track faculty are inappropriate, given the nature and extent of the teaching assignments,

 - the potential for reappointment beyond three years is essential in order to ensure stability in the position and competitive recruiting of individuals who can ensure high-quality instruction, and

 - funding for the position is identified, in consultation with the College.

 In each year of an Instructional faculty's appointment, the department submits a performance evaluation to the Dean's Office, using the College's standard form.
 Subsequently, a substantive performance reappointment evaluation must be submitted every third year for Lecturers and every fifth year for Associate Professor/Professor of Instruction.
 The review form, with the Instructional faculty's response (if any), and the Instructional faculty's APR are due in the Office of the Dean in late spring.
 A classroom observation is required for the first six years of a Lecturer contract and every reappointment thereafter; for Associate Professor/Professor of Instruction a classroom observation is required for the first five years of the contract and every reappointment thereafter.